SacredData/hyperwav/README.md

 ```

 ## Tags
-> Certain operations in Wavecore provide RIFF tags which, when converting from PCM
+> Certain operations in Hyperwav provide RIFF tags which, when converting from PCM
 > to WAV file format, will be written to the resultant WAV file.
 They are
 > detailed in the table below.